franzbu/EnhancedSpaces.spoon/README.md

 #### 3x3 Grid - Double (and Quadruple) Sizes
-You can have windows take up more cells on the 3x3 grid (the 3x3 grid consists of 9 cells).
-The pre-defined positions and sizes are as follows (descriptions might be difficult to follow; so simply try the keyboard shortcuts out):
+You can have windows take up more cells on the 3x3 grid.
+The pre-defined positions and sizes are as follows (descriptions might be tricky; so simply try the keyboard shortcuts out):

 - `modifierSnap3` and `1`: left two thirds of screen: 6 cells -> 'c1'
 - `modifierSnap3` and `2`: right two thirds of screen: 6 cells -> 'c2'